robinhood0107/RPG-Maker-Live-Translator-llama.cpp-ver/README.md

 ## Instructions (Installer):
 1. Download all files (excluding .vscode files) and unzip to the game folder.
 2. Create apikey.txt containing your DeepL API key.
-3. Right-click `installer.ps1` → `Run with PowerShell`.
-If blocked, open up powershell console and `Set-ExecutionPolicy -Scope Process Bypass`.
-If you're confused, ask ChatGPT to guide you through with executing a `ps1` powershell script.
+3. Run `installer.ps1` - ask ChatGPT for detailed steps if you're confused.
 4. Open up translator.js with your notepad and change `SETTINGS.translation.targetLang` (such as EN).

 ## Instructions (Manual):